perl6/perl6-pod-to-bigpage/README.md

 * `--html`

-  Generate HTML instead of the default XHTML
+  Generate HTML instead of the default XHTML.

 ## Testing